danvalente/pythagoras/README.md

 # Pythagoras
-## An audio analysis library in python
+## An audio analysis library for Python

 Documentation to come.